SmartCredit-io/doc/README.md

 - for AI-based Continuous Transaction Monitoring
 - for user targeting based on user blockchain history - users' intentions are calculated, and users are targeted with 1:1 messages

 SmartCredit.io's focus is on offering self-custodial solutions that are regulatory compliant.
-See more at: https://learn.smartcredit.io/regulations.

 SmartCredit.io does not have bank-run risks like Aave, Compound, or other money-market-based lending systems.
-See more at: https://learn.smartcredit.io/how-does-it-work/no-bank-run-risks

 The Vision of SmartCredit.io is to offer all the financial services that traditional banks offer.
 However, self-custodial.